Meet the Team

 Liz comes to the Congressional Progressive Caucus Center after having served as the Labor Policy Director and Chief Labor Counsel on the House Education and Labor Committee, the Executive Director of the Georgetown Center on Poverty and Inequality, and the Director of the Workplace Justice Program at the National Women’s Law Center.
 In 2018, she was the Democratic nominee for Congress in her home district of IN-09 and ran a bold, progressive, grassroots-led campaign.

-For over a decade, Alan has worked to advance progressive policies that work for all of us.
-At the Center for Economic and Policy Research (CEPR), he covered a broad range of economic policy areas, including labor markets, financial reform, federal budgets, and social insurance.
-For several years, Alan was a proud member and former president of NPEU, IFPTE Local 70, the “Union for Non Profit Workers”.
-Prior to that, he worked at CQ and on several electoral campaigns at both the state and national level.
+At the Congressional Progressive Caucus Center, Alan leads the policy team and the Center's Policy and Research Council, a coalition of think tanks, advocates and experts dedicated to strengthening the progressive movement.
+Prior to joining the CPC Center, he supported communications and policy efforts at the Center for Economic and Policy Research on a wide range of economic issues.
+He was a proud member and former president of IFPTE Local 70, the “Union for Non Profit Workers”.
 He earned degrees in Government and Psychology from Georgetown University and lives in Washington, DC with his wife and daughter.

 Digital Outreach Associate